Knee Pain from Lifting Weights (A Helpful Guide)

 A weightlifter at gym, wearing lifting gloves and performing deadlifts

-2. Burning pain in knee after lifting
+2. Burning pain in the knee

-3. Instability and weakness in knee when lifting
+3. Instability and weakness in the knee

-As an athlete and weightlifter, I created TitaniumPhysique for athletes and anyone who does weight training.
-I've combined these scientific studies and nine years of experience as a personal trainer, nutritionist, bodybuilder, physique athlete, and wellness coach to create the TitaniumPhysique Formula.
-To learn how the TitaniumPhysique Formula works, and why it heals chronic weight training tendonitis, check out this helpful article (and video).
+I've combined these scientific studies and nine years of experience as a personal trainer, nutritionist, bodybuilder, physique athlete, and wellness coach to create this program.

 1. Reduce chronic inflammation in the body.
 When you reduce chronic inflammation, injured and inflamed knee tendons heal and recover faster.